SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

-**Note on contained images:** Together with the import, Sikuli internally uses the feature :ref:`SIKULI_IMAGE_PATH <ImageSearchPath>` to make sure that images contained in imported .sikuli's are found automatically.
+**Note on contained images:** Together with the import, Sikuli internally uses the feature :ref:`ImagePath <ImageSearchPath>` to make sure that images contained in imported .sikuli's are found automatically.

 **Some comments on general rules for Python import**